NikitaKonkov/NikitaKonkov/README.md

 # Welcome to My GitHub Profile!

 ## About Me
-I'm Nikita Wagner, a developer who loves to work with old game consoles and writing code in various programming languages.
+I'm Nikita Konkov, a developer who loves to work with old game consoles and writing code in various programming languages.

 ## Interests
 - 🔭  Science